yukomath/Skin-Cancer-Classification/README.md

   A combination of softened class weighting and balanced sampling to address both loss-level and data-level imbalance.

-These strategies were designed to compare different ways of handling class imbalance, including loss-based methods, sampling-based methods, and their combination.
+These strategies were used to compare different approaches to handling class imbalance, including loss-based methods, sampling-based methods, and their combination.

-The performance of each method is evaluated in the following section.

-The performance of each approach is compared in the following section.
 ---
 ## Results